espressif/esp-jumpstart/docs/en/rst/remotecontrol.rst

 AWS IoT
 -------

-In this section we will connect the device to Amazon’s AWS IoT cloud.
+In this section we will take AWS IoT as an example and connect the device to this cloud.

 Quick Setup
 ~~~~~~~~~~~

-XXX Specify quick setup instructions
+Feel free to skip this sub-section, if you already have a registered
+account with a cloud platform.

+As a way for you to try this functionality out, we have created a
+web-page that allows you to quickly connect a device to the AWS IoT
+cloud platform.
+This page will create a set of credentials for your
+device, that your device can use to authenticate with the cloud.
+The
+credentials will stay valid for a duration of 14 days, which gives you
+enough time to experiment with the remote control and OTA upgrades
+feature that are demonstrated in this and subsequent chapters.
+Beyond
+this duration, you can register with AWS IoT for a cloud account
+yourself and then use that cloud in your production.

+You can create credentials for your device by:

+#.
+Visit the following URL: https://espressif.github.io/esp-jumpstart/

+#.
+Enter your email address to which the device credentials should be
+   mailed

+#.
+You will receive an email that contains the device credentials that
+   should be programmed on your device

 Demo
 ~~~~

-By the end of the previous sub-section, you should have the following items ready to get your device to start talking with AWS IoT:
+By now, you should have the following items ready to get your device to start talking with AWS IoT:

 #.
 A Device Private Key (a file)